Early deadline: November 1 | Regular deadline: December 30 | Late deadline: January 15

 - Applicants anywhere in the world are eligible; however the material submitted must be in English.

-- There is no entry fee waiver for re-entry of new drafts or corrections (so double-check your script and application materials before submitting!)
+- There is no application fee waiver for re-entry of new drafts or corrections (so double-check your script carefully before submitting) A new draft may be submitted as a separate application, to be evaluated separately on its own merits.

 - All submitted material must be original, and all rights must be wholly owned by the writer(s).

-- It is strongly recommended that material be registered with the WGA East.
+- It is strongly recommended that material be registered with the WGA and/or the U.S. Copyright Office.

 - Writers who have earned more than $20,000 (or equivalent currency) from professional writing services for film or TV in the preceding year are not applicable.